Asymmetry

-Asymmetry is the absence of, or a violation of, symmetry (the property of an object being invariant to a transformation, such as reflection).
+In geometry and other fields, asymmetry is an absence or violation of symmetry in an object or process, such that some transformation (such as reflection in space) results in an observable difference.
 Symmetry is an important property of both physical and abstract systems and it may be displayed in precise terms or in more aesthetic terms.
 The absence of or violation of symmetry that are either expected or desired can have important consequences for a system.

 In organisms

 Due to how cells divide in organisms, asymmetry in organisms is fairly usual in at least one dimension, with biological symmetry also being common in at least one dimension.

 Louis Pasteur proposed that biological molecules are asymmetric because the cosmic [i.e. physical] forces that preside over their formation are themselves asymmetric.
 While at his time, and even now, the symmetry of physical processes are highlighted, it is known that there are fundamental physical asymmetries, starting with time.

 Asymmetry in biology

 Asymmetry is an important and widespread trait, having evolved numerous times in many organisms and at many levels of organisation (ranging from individual cells, through organs, to entire body-shapes).
 Benefits of asymmetry sometimes have to do with improved spatial arrangements, such as the left human lung being smaller, and having one fewer lobes than the right lung to make room for the asymmetrical heart.
 In other examples, division of function between the right and left half may have been beneficial and has driven the asymmetry to become stronger.
 Such an explanation is usually given for mammal hand or paw preference (handedness), an asymmetry in skill development in mammals.
 Training the neural pathways in a skill with one hand (or paw) may take less effort than doing the same with both hands.

 Nature also provides several examples of handedness in traits that are usually symmetric.
 The following are examples of animals with obvious left-right asymmetries: